-Every healthcare organization needs to act with an eye towards experience management (XM) – whether the experience is their patients’, their employees’, or their providers’.
-For Federally Qualified Health Centers (FQHCs) and community health centers, a solid XM strategy is especially important due to their very specific organizational needs.
-These needs might be HRSA grant requirements, geographical concerns, or specific to the organization’s care setting.
-Whatever they are, these needs inform and guide the mission of the organization.
-So when thinking about XM, these needs must be kept as a top priority.
-That way, the organization’s needs become an integral part of various initiatives such as quality improvement, service recovery, revenue retention, and reputation management.
+Exceptional patient experience is critical to every type of healthcare organization.
+For Federally Qualified Health Centers (FQHCs) and community health centers (CHCs), a solid patient experience strategy is especially important due to their very specific organizational needs such as HRSA grant requirements, geographical concerns, or needs specific to the community they serve.
+Whatever they are, these needs inform and guide the mission of the organization and are an integral part of patient experience initiatives tied to business outcomes such as quality improvement, service recovery, revenue retention, and reputation management.

-FQHCs can and should leverage XM technology to help accomplish their mission of care.
+FQHCs can leverage real-time patient experience technology to help accomplish their mission of care.
 For example, cutting-edge tactics in utilizing feedback from patients, addressing patient concerns in real time, and understanding the correlation between staff satisfaction and patient experience can all drive improvement and transform an organization’s culture.

-Embracing XM means focusing on more than just patient experience.
+Embracing experience initiatives often means fare more than focusing on legacy surveys.
 Happier nurses, physicians, and other providers are going to contribute to better patient care, stronger patient relationships, and improved patient experience.
 By engaging in real time and managing the experience of providers and other employees via pulse surveying, 360° feedback, or annual reviews, healthcare organizations can use employee feedback to strengthen the “human connection” with their staff.
 These efforts will also improve an organization’s culture, and allow providers to better serve their patients’ needs.